Sometimes in the gun world, you run across a term so widely used that you become accustomed to it without even knowing where it came from.

 Still, the majority of people in the gun world use the terms interchangeably in normal conversation, even those who nitpick.

-What Calibers Use Ball?
+What Calibers use Ball?

-All of them.
 This time that’s not a joke or sarcasm, it’s the genuine serious answer.

 With the exception of shotguns, you can actually find ball ammunition for any caliber of firearm that you own.